EPA to designate 'forever chemicals' as hazardous substances - KRDO

 The agency issued nonbinding health advisories that set health risk thresholds for PFOA and PFOS to near zero, replacing 2016 guidelines that had set them at 70 parts per trillion.
 The chemicals are found in products including cardboard packaging, carpets and firefighting foam and increasingly found in drinking water.

-The EPA said in a statement that it is focused on holding responsible those who have manufactured and released significant amounts of PFOA and PFOS into the environment.
+The EPA said in a statement that it is focused on holding responsible companies that manufactured and released significant amounts of PFOA and PFOS into the environment and will not target individual landowners or farmers “who may have been inadvertently impacted by the contamination.”
 The agency also said it is committed to further outreach and engagement to hear from communities affected by PFAS pollution.

-Several states have set their own drinking water limits to address PFAS contamination that are far tougher than the federal guidance.

-The revised health guidelines issued in June are based on new science and take into consideration lifetime exposure to the chemicals.
-Officials are no longer confident that PFAS levels allowed under the 2016 guidelines are safe from adverse health impacts, an EPA spokesman said.

 Erik Olson, a health and food expert at the Natural Resources Defense Council, called the announcement an important step to clean up hundreds of contaminated sites across the country and protect millions of families exposed to the toxic chemicals.